Content Generation¶

 Wrapping behavior for looping through traces

-inherits from TraceFlavorGeneratorBase and implements the methods required_columns, prepare_session and wrap.
+TraceFlavorGeneratorBase and implements required_columns,

 Trace files can be in JSONL or CSV format.
 CSV columns are automatically